weeniearms/graffiti/README.md

 #### Embedding graphs in markdown

-Regardless of the chosen output format, you need to add a trailing `;` to the graph source in order to make it compatible with graffiti.
+Regardless of the chosen output format, you need to add a trailing `;` to each line of the graph source in order to make it compatible with graffiti.

 The below snippets might not work with all markdown processors - only the ones that will properly encode the query string are supported (otherwise, you'd have to provide an encoded string yourself, which decreases readability and usability).